RedHatProductSecurity/trestle-bot/actions/autosync/README.md

         github_token: ${{ secret.GITHUB_TOKEN }}
 ```

-- When `check_only` is set, the trestle `assemble` and `regenerate` tasks are run and the repository is checked for changes.
-If changes exists, the action with exit with an error.
-This can be useful if you only want to check that the content is in sync without making any changes to the remote repository.
+- When `dry_run` is set, the trestle `assemble` and `regenerate` tasks are run and no commit is made If changes exists, with display the files that would be changed.

 ```yaml
     steps: